A-Nipp/mp02-choosey/README.md

 3. Find the folder called `Secrets` in the Xcode file directory and open it in Xcode.

-   > Hint: it's path is `p01-choosey/Service/Secrets.swift`
+   > Hint: its path is `p01-choosey/Service/Secrets.swift`

 4. Paste your new API key into the placeholder that says **Yelp API Key**.
 Feel free to delete the comment regarding details.
 5. Run your project using **⌘+R** or by pressing the **►** button in Xcode.